jtladner/Courses/PracticalComputing/Fall_2018/Class7_Debugging/readme.md

 #### Level 2: each script contains a single bug.
 The bug will not prevent the script from running, but will prevent generation of the expected output.

 1. Exercise 2.1: Again, you'll be focusing on wrap\_fasta.py.
 There are two versions of this script.
 Each contains a single bug.
 There is also a file called ExpectedOutput.fasta, which contains the expected output of the bug free script.
-Attempt to run the example command with both versions, check the output and track down the bug.
+Attempt to run the example command with both versions, check the output and track down the bugs.

-2. Exercise 2.2: XXXX is a script that accepts one or more DNA sequences as
+2. Exercise 2.2: list_matches.py is a script that compares two lists of items (read in from text files).
+It prints three pieces of information to the screen: 1) the length of the first list, 2) the length of the second list and 3) the number of shared elements.
+It also creates a new text file containing only the shared elements.
+Here is an example command:

     ```./list_matches.py -1 list1.txt -2 list2.txt -o output.txt```

-3. Exercise 2.3: XXXX is a script that accepts one or more DNA sequences as
+There are two versions of this script.
+Attempt to run the example command with both versions, check the output and track down the bugs.

 ## Extra fun